moj-analytical-services/rpackage_training/README.md

     devtools::document()

-The documentation can then be viewed in the help facility using the usual help facility command i.e.:
+The documentation for the data object can then be viewed in the help facility using the usual command i.e.:

     ?objectname